Drop Impact Dynamics of Complex Fluids: A Review: Polymeric fluids

 Even though a number of experiments have focused on impacting drops on dry surfaces, drops often impact on an already wet surface in industrial processes.
-Blackwell et al.~\cite{Blackwell2015} studied such a system of carbopol in water, where the surface was already coated with the same liquid.
-Splashing was suppressed for higher concentrations of carbopol, in line with with other studies using polymer additives.
-Additionally, splash suppression also occurred when the thickness of the liquid layer was increased; Blackwell et al.\ identified the ratio of coating thickness and drop diameter as a key dimensionless factor to demarcate the splashing regime.
-Another relevant parameter was the ratio of inertial and dissipative stresses, including yield stress and viscosity.
-In the space of these dimensionless parameters, the data was separated into sticking and splashing regimes [Fig.~\ref{fig:polymer}(b)].
-In a further study, Sen et al.~\cite{sen_morales_ewoldt_2020} investigated the effect of the stronger thixotropic aging present in Laponite as compared to Carbopol, providing further evidence that the impact of these fluids could still be characterized using the same dimensionless groups.
-Even though these dimensionless parameters were useful to interpret the experimental data in this case, they would have to be modified for systems where surface tension and elasticity effects are not negligible.
-More experimental data spanning a larger range of coating thicknesses is also needed to obtain a complete picture of polymeric drop impact on wet surfaces.
+Blackwell et al.~\cite{Blackwell2015} observed that splashing was suppressed for higher concentrations of carbopol when impacted on wet surfaces.
+The ratio of coating thickness on the substrate and drop diameter emerged as a key dimensionless factor to demarcate the splashing regime.
+Another relevant parameter was the ratio of inertial and dissipative stresses.
+In a further study~\cite{sen_morales_ewoldt_2020}, the effects of thixotropic aging in Laponite on drop impact were explored, and these results could be characterised using the same dimensionless groups.
+Although these dimensionless parameters were successful in interpreting the data in this case, modifications need to be made for systems where surface tension and elasticity effects are significant.
+In a deep pool of liquid, splashing can occur due to movement of the bulk liquid; this is often termed `crown splash' in Newtonian liquids~\cite{YarinReview}.
+Recent work explored the impact of Newtonian droplets into pools of shear thinning (xanthan gum) and viscoeleastic (PEO) liquids, and found that the elasticity imparted by polymer additives could alter or even suppress instabilities in the pool after impact~\cite{mohammad2019experimental} .
+Pre-wet surfaces are nearly ubiquitous in industrial applications such as spray coating and pesticide dispersal, and many of the fluids employed for these uses have polymeric additives.
+Exploring the full phase space of how liquid layers modify impact outcomes is critical to efficient use of these materials.
+Given the complexity of these impacts, this work must be experimentally driven, with a focus on connecting fluid rheology to impact outcomes.
+More experimental data spanning a larger range of both liquid layer thicknesses and fluid properties (e.g., sampling a wide range of constitutive relations) should be collected to obtain a complete picture of polymeric drop impact on wet surfaces.